ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 - B16-M: B16.
 Fires a keystroke macro to exit to the menu in game then select SOLO.

 Modified actions
 - B16-U: TBTN2+B16.
 Menulog to Private Group.
-This will select thee top most group if you're in more than one.
-The macro can be edited to select the second, or third etc.
+This will select the top most group if you're a member of more than one.
+The macro can be edited via the ED_Macros.tmh file to select the second, or third etc.
 - B16-D: TBTN3+B16.
 Menulog to OPEN mode.